ispras/clouni/README.md

 Clouni is a cloud application management tool based on OASIS standard [TOSCA](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/TOSCA-Simple-Profile-YAML-v1.0.html)

+This branch is specified for integration with Michman project.

+## Michman
+[Michman](https://github.com/ispras/michman) is an orchestration self-hosted service intended to simplify process of creating distributed clusters and management of services in cloud environments.
+At now it provides capabilities for deployment a part of Apache big data stack respecting user ability to choose needed versions with additional tools and
+services:

+* Apache Spark
+* Apache Hadoop
+* Apache Ignite
+* Apache Cassandra
+* ElasticSearch with OpenDistro tools
+* Jupyter
+* Jupyterhub
+* Nextcloud

+Clusters are created and managed via REST API (see swagger docs) with collaborative group-based access to computational resources.

+This project follows up spark-openstack project (ISP RAS).

 ## Installation
 Clouni requires Python 3 to be used.